bluecough/AMP_AD_Hostname_check/README.md

 ## Assumptions

 - AzureAD Connect is installed in your environment and you are sync'ing your devices to your AzureAD Tenant.
+This is if you are pulling device lists from AzureAD else you can pull device lists via on premise AD.
 - On premise AD Command is also below.
 However, you will need to have RSAT Tools installed on your Windows Desktop.

 ## Getting AzureAD List of Machines